maxpastor/dreambooth/README.md

 Update: It works on a Sagemaker Notebook, using the script that I provided.

+## Disclamer
+Even though I work at AWS, this is a personal project and not an official implementation from AWS.
+It might not follow the latest best practices or might contain errors.
+Using the code in this repository will trigger charges in your AWS account (S3, Sagemaker, EC2, Networking ...).
+Use at your own risk.

 TODO:

 - Make it work on a Notebook in sagemaker ✅